Definition:

 URGENT ADVICE: 9am to 5pm via hospital switchboard for haematology SpR.
 ONLY for emergency advice.
 Out of hours and weekends – emergency advice may be obtained from the on-call haematology clinician via hospital switchboard.

-NON-URGENT ADVICE: use Haematology advice and guidance service via eRS.
+NON-URGENT ADVICE: use the Haematology advice and guidance service via eRS.
 Your query should be responded to by a consultant haematologist within 5 working days.
 Please only use this service once the guidelines above have been followed and include relevant information and investigation results.

 OUTPATIENT REFERRAL: via e-RS if appropriate or following advice and guidance.